Hello my dear readers, can you believe February is already over? Time sure flies when you’re on the road having fun, right?

 In my life as a world traveler, I have met all sorts of couples that travel with or without their other half and after interviewing (and yes, getting involved with) some of them, the general agreement was that jealousy is best put to rest with a non-exclusive relation.
 When love is strong, nothing else should matter (not even a handsome Latin Lover like me).

-There are plenty of fish in the sea and well, every once in a while there’s nothing wrong with fishing for other type of meat if you know what I mean.
+There are plenty of fish in the sea and well, every once in a while there’s nothing wrong with trying to catch them all.
+Like Pokemon!

 The 10 Commandments of Dating and Travel #04: Long-distance only works when there’s an endgame.